tiakorre/EDA_Flight_Data/README.md

    For airport names and coordinates
    Source: [Partow Airport Database](https://www.partow.net/miscellaneous/airportdatabase/)

-> **Note:** All measurements in the datasets have been converted to the American system:
+> **Note:** All measurements in the datasets have been converted to the United States Customary system:
 > - Wind speed in miles per hour (mph)
 > - Visibility in miles
 > - Temperature in Fahrenheit